s0rta/revengate-new/roadmap.md

 - [x] long press for context menu (in GDScript)
 - [ ] use the Godot OpenGL renderer

+## v0.7
+Builder:
+- [ ] Allow mixing rooms and mazes in level generation

 ## v??? – when Godot 4 enables the Android gestures recognition
 - [ ] gesture to access non-default actions, like following stairs see [docs/gestures.md]
 - [ ] pinch to zoom
 - [ ] double tap for context menu
   - might not work since a single tap fires and fully propagates before we see the double tap

 ## v1.0
 - [ ] release on F-Droid
 - [ ] saved games